erikdubois/Themes-Icons-Pack/README.md

 that will uninstall all icons, themes and repositories.

+Because ambiance and radiance themes 'pollute' our theme manager I have added a script to delete them selectively.

+	uninstall-ambiance-and-radiance.be

 Check if you have git installed.
 Install git for deb based distro's with this command